Cristy94/markdown-blog/README.md

 You can also change the name of the folder, normally you would name it `blog` so you can access it like `yoursite.com/blog`.

 ## Usage
-and create new posts by adding new `post-url-slug.md` files in the `posts` folder.
+You can create new posts by adding new `post-url-slug.md` files in the `posts` folder.
 The post must start with a `# Heading`, which will also be the title of the post and used in the `<title>` tag.

 ## Customization